• Skip to primary navigation

 sliced leg of lamb with gravy along side whole baby potatoes and a sprig of rosemary on a white plate

-The meat was unbelievably tender, and mild flavored.
+The meat was unbelievably tender and mildly flavored.
 It couldn’t have been any more delicious.
-The garlic, herbs and cracked black pepper along with the sea salt added so much to the lamb.
-And the pan gravy was perfectly seasoned and a delicious addition to the oven-roasted lamb.
+The garlic and lamb were also delicious.
+The pan gravy was perfectly seasoned and a delicious addition to the oven-roasted lamb.
 I honestly couldn’t stop eating it!

 If this is your first time making a roast lamb recipe, I promise it will come out perfectly as long as you use a meat thermometer.
 It’s really that easy.